MaterSim/AtomisticSimulation/README.md

 In this technique, collision Frequency $$\nu$$ determines how often the particle velocities are randomized (following a [Poisson Distribution](https://en.wikipedia.org/wiki/Poisson_distribution)).
 A higher $\nu$ means more frequent collisions (interaction) with the heat bath, leading to stronger coupling to the temperature bath.
 We should choose a $$\nu$$ so that velocity reassignment happens at an appropriate rate to maintain the desired temperature without overly disrupting the natural dynamics of the system.

 The Anderson thermostat is relatively simple to implement, requiring only the addition of random velocity reassignment at each time step.
 However, it may not reflect the real dynamics.
 Since velocities are randomly reassigned, the resulting particle trajectories may not correspond to those in a real physical system where energy exchange occurs through physical interactions.
-This is particularly true for a peridoic system without the clear definition of boundary.
+This is particularly true for a periodic  system without the clear definition of boundary.
 In addition, one needs to play with the $\nu$ values.

 The algorithm can be described as follows.